nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Section content banner ###

-Provider messages describing at a summary level how they have populated this section can be found [here](accessrecord_provider_variance.html#medications).
+Provider message(s) describing at a summary level how this section has been populated.
+Provider content messages can be found [here](accessrecord_provider_variance.html#medications).